Data Centers in Hasselt

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Hasselt as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through the primary interconnection hub in Brussels, accessible via private network links or wavelength services.
+Direct Cloud On-Ramps: There are no public cloud on-ramps located directly in Hasselt, as of September 2025.
+Secure, private connections to cloud providers are established via network extensions to the primary interconnection hub in Brussels.

-Bare Metal: Bare metal server options are available, often provisioned from providers serving the wider Benelux region.
-Services from providers like OVHcloud and LeasebWeb can deliver dedicated infrastructure to this market.
+Bare Metal: Bare metal server options are available, typically through providers that have a presence in the wider Benelux region.
+Services from companies like OVHcloud and Leasebeweb can be deployed to serve workloads from facilities in or near Belgium.

 Power Analysis